lovin123/chat-app/README.md

 - 🌟 Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI
 - 🎃 Authentication && Authorization with JWT
 - 👾 Real-time messaging with Socket.io
-- 🚀 Online user status
+- 🚀 Online user status.
+When one user goes offline then the other user sees ‘the user is offline’ and when the user starts typing then it shows a message in chat ‘user is typing’.
 - 👌 Global state management with Zustand
 - 🐞 Error handling both on the server and on the client